Standalone Debian Package Install#

 System Requirements#

-Before installing the AMD GPU Metrics Exporter, you need to install the following:
+Before installing the AMD GPU Metrics Exporter, you need to install the “AMDGPU” driver from the Radeon repository.
+Please ensure that your system meets the following requirements:

 Operating System: Ubuntu 22.04 or Ubuntu 24.04